GarciaInes/Scrum-Mastering/Review/Antipatterns.md

 Things to watch out for

 ##### No customer!
-Time and time again we find that reviews are team only or internal, where is the reducing feedback loop time and increase customer involvement?
+Time and time again we find that reviews are team only or internal, if  that is the case do ask, what is the closest proxy customer? how can we increase actual customer involvement?
+No having actual customers in the review is the reducing feedback loop increase cycle time.
+Careful with this one!

 ##### Scope Creep
 The review helps as much of what we do is 'create' from ideas/concepts to something that can be seen/is interactive. <br/>